3 Keys to Navigating Your One-Year Warranty

 Beyond One-Year Warranty Basics

 Some homeowners also choose to go further by having warranty documents reviewed, drafting warranty request letters, or creating a custom maintenance calendar.
-These are optional services, not required for everyone.
+These are optional services, and not required for everyone.

 How We Can Help